gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Finally, the joining node accesses the join endpoint at the Group Manager, so starting the join process to become a member of the multicast group.
 A same Access Token can authorize the joining node to access multiple groups under the same Group Manager.
 In such a case, the joining node sequentially performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

 The AS is not necessarily expected to release Access Tokens for any other purpose than accessing join resources on registered Group Managers.
 In particular, the AS is not necessarily expected to release Access Tokens for accessing protected resources at members of multicast groups.
-All communications between the involved entities rely on the CoAP protocol and MUST be secured.

 The following steps are performed for joining an OSCOAP multicast group, by leveraging the CoAP-DTLS profile of ACE {{I-D.gerdes-ace-dtls-authorize}} or the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.

 1. The joining node retrieves an Access Token from AS to access a join resource on the Group Manager ({{sec-joining-node-to-AS}}).
 The response from AS enables the joining node to start a secure channel with the Group Manager, if not already established.
 The joining node can also contact the AS for updating a previously released Access Token, in order to access further groups under the same Group Manager ({{sec-updating-authorization-information}}).

-2. Authentication and authorization information are transferred between the joining node and the Group Manager, starting a secure channel if not already established ({{sec-joining-node-to-GM}}).
+2. Authentication and authorization information are transferred between the joining node and the Group Manager, which establish a secure channel in case one is not already available ({{sec-joining-node-to-GM}}).
 That is, a joining node MUST establish a secure communication channel with a Group Manager, before joining a multicast group under that Group Manager for the first time.

 3. The joining node starts the join process to become a member of the multicast group, by accessing the related join resource hosted by the Group Manager ({{sec-joining-node-to-GM}}).

-Communications between the joining node and AS (/token endpoint) and between the Group Manager and AS (/introspection endpoint) can be secured by different means, e.g. with DTLS {{RFC6347}} or with OSCOAP (see Sections 3 and 4 of {{I-D.seitz-ace-oscoap-profile}}).
+All communications between the involved entities rely on the CoAP protocol and MUST be secured.
+In particular, communications between the joining node and AS (/token endpoint) and between the Group Manager and AS (/introspection endpoint) can be secured by different means, e.g. with DTLS {{RFC6347}} or with OSCOAP (see Sections 3 and 4 of {{I-D.seitz-ace-oscoap-profile}}).

 # Joining Node to Authorization Server {#sec-joining-node-to-AS}